woutervmertens/process-watcher/README.md

 - Configure logging
 - Define body message and /proc/PID/status fields in config
 - Record other proc stats
-- Code may not be as exception tolerant as it should be.
-Need to place try blocks in appropriate locations.
 - Rare race condition where a PID is found but ends before /proc/PID is read.
 - Package so installable easily with pip
 - MacOS support?
 Need someone to test.